Granite Gear Crown3 60

 Sustainability

-Sustainability is a big buzzword in 2022, with pack manufactures like Osprey and Gregory turning towards recycled materials and durable water repellent finishes that are free of harmful chemicals (otherwise known as PFC/PFAS-free DWR).
+Sustainability is a big buzzword in 2022, with pack manufacturers like Osprey and Gregory turning towards recycled materials and durable water repellent finishes that are free of harmful chemicals (otherwise known as PFC/PFAS-free DWR).
 Unfortunately, as of yet, Granite Gear packs do not feature any of these innovative materials or treatments.
 Their one selling point is the undyed version of their Crown3, which they claim reduces water waste by 55% compared to other colorways.
 We hope to see more efforts from Granite Gear in the upcoming years.
-And of course, the best thing you can do for the planet is limit your consumption (do you really need another backpack?) or buy used.
-Granite Gear Crown3 backpacking pack (hiking downhill from far away)
+And, of course, the best thing you can do for the planet is limit your consumption (do you really need another backpack?) or buy used.

 Fit and Sizing